PotLock/docs/products/potlock-app.md

 icon: pot-food
 ---

-# Potlock App
+# POTLOCK App

 This described our primary app where Pots take place and our registry for explorations.&#x20;

-There are 3 implementations for the Potlock app
+There are 3 implementations for the POTLOCK app

 BOS-App: no longer mantained old.potlock.org&#x20;